hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

     + provide an idea of the uncertainty in the answer

 + Input layer
-  + use dropout too
-  + but w/ a higher probability of keeping an input unit
+  + use dropout too but w/ a higher probability of keeping an input unit
   + used by the "denoising autoencoders"
   + P. Vincent, H. Larochelle, Y. Bengio, and P.Manzagol, [Extracting and Composing Robust Features with Denoising Autoencoders](https://www.cs.toronto.edu/~larocheh/publications/icml-2008-denoising-autoencoders.pdf), 2008

 + How well dropout work
-  + Alex Krizhevsky:
+  + Alex Krizhevsky's usage:
     + recording breaking object recognition net
     + using dropout and help a lot
   + usually reduce the number of errors significantly w/ significantly overfitting deep neural net